Home > Installation Support Centre

 Water supply

 Hot and cold water supplies which supply up to 24 litres per minute at 1.5 bar minimum are required under normal circumstances.
-Obviously, these will vary according to the numbers and types of washers in use.
+These will vary according to the numbers and types of washers in use.

 Gas supply